Q&A with Dan Black

 Our early designs had no specific category.
 We designed lighting, fans, barbecues, basically anything that we thought was a good idea.
 There was no set price range, material or aesthetic style.
 It always started with an idea, but apart from that, it was pretty much a blank canvas.
-Now we are focusing on ‘food and drink on-the-go’ and are developing a strict design language, but each design still starts with a unique idea where we are performing a function better than what is currently on the market and doing something different.
+However, I felt a pull to design products which helped solve a growing problem in the world - the rise of single-use plastic bottles and take away containers.
+So, now we are focused entirely on this category.
+We’ve developed a strict design language, but each design still starts with a unique idea where the goal is to create something which functions better than what is currently on the market and does something different.

-All our designs are unique to us and are developed from scratch.
-We want our designs to always be functional and to give the owner pleasure in using them.
-We would hate to launch a product, which is similar to others on the market or even a gadget (a product which is supposed to solve a problem, but doesn’t work and ends up not being used).
+All our designs are unique to us and developed from scratch.
+They are based purely on function, but also form, we want the owner to take pleasure in using them.
+We would never launch a product which is similar to others on the market, or even a gadget (a product which is supposed to solve a problem, but doesn’t work and ends up not being used).
 There are already too many products being made in the world, so it is a designer’s responsibility to only produce items which function well and really justify being made.

-Is there anything that you always try and incorporate into every design?
+Is there anything that you always try to incorporate into each design?

-In the design department of black+blum we always talk about the word ‘soul’.
-A product develops ‘soul’ when it is becomes a cherished item to the owner and this happens when the product is a pleasure to use on a regular basis.
+In the design department of Black+Blum we always talk about the word ‘soul’.
+A product develops ‘soul’ when it becomes a cherished item to the owner.
+This happens when the product is a pleasure to use on a regular basis.

 Describe your design aesthetic?